Hybrid Quantum Physics-informed Neural Network: Towards Efficient Learning of High-speed Flows

 in a domain defined by $x\in(-1,1)$ and $t\in(0,2)$.
 Following (\cite{Mao2020}, example 6), we randomly sample $N_{ic}=50$, $N_{bc}=50$ and $N_{F}=2000$ training points for initial condition $ic$, boundary condition $bc$ (Eq. \ref{eq:data_loss}) and domain $F$ (Eq. \ref{eq:physics_loss}) respectively.

 Figure \ref{fig:fig2} shows a traveling wave solution of the density based on classical \emph{cc-10-4} model, with high fidelity agreement with the exact solution indicated by their normalized deviation.
-Table \ref{tab:smooth} compares the number of trainable parameters required for each model and the resultant loss and error at the 20\,000\ts{th} epoch.
-Here, the best model is the quantum \emph{qq-2} model with an average loss of $2.63\times10^{-8}$ using only 87 classical and 36 quantum trainable parameters, substantially lower than classical models with comparable performance.
-Larger quantum models such as \emph{qq-4} underperform due to poor trainability arising from excessive expressibility for a simple solution, a phenomenon also observed in QML elsewhere \cite{xiao2024physics}.
+Table \ref{tab:smooth} (Appendix \ref{sec:tables}) compares the number of trainable parameters required for each model and the resultant loss and error at the 20\,000\ts{th} epoch.

+Here, the best model is the quantum \emph{qq-2} model with an average loss of $2.63\times10^{-8}$, a tenfold improvement compared to the best classical \emph{cc-10-7} model with an average loss of $3.16\times10^{-7}$.
+In addition, the quantum \emph{qq-2} model requires only 87 classical and 36 quantum trainable parameters vastly outperforming the best classical \emph{cc-10-7} model.
+However, note that larger quantum models suffer from poor trainability due to excessive expressibility, a phenomenon also observed in QML elsewhere \cite{xiao2024physics}.

+The hybrid model \emph{hy-10-4-2} achieves strong balanced performance with high accuracy and trainability, as well as reduced parameter count (484 vs. 1505).
 Interestingly, the best hybrid model \emph{hy-10-4-2} is not a combination of the best classical \emph{cc-10-7} and quantum \emph{qq-2} models.

 Figure \ref{fig:fig3} shows training loss against epochs for selected neural network models with shallow, deep or wide characteristics.
 Our results show that classical models train fast but with low accuracy, in contrast to quantum models which train slower but with high accuracy.
-Hybrid models inherit high trainability from the classical layer and high accuracy from quantum layer, the best features from each model.
+Hybrid models inherit high trainability from the classical layer and superior accuracy from quantum layer, the best features from each model.
 The exception is the deep \emph{hy-10-7-2} model (Fig. \ref{fig:fig3}c), where training is weighted towards the classical layer than the quantum layer.